Samreay/Samreay/_posts/blogs/2022-06-23-publishing_a_novel.md

 Some of this is obvious, others not as much.
 Here's a rough timeline of how I would go about things if I had to start over.

+Full disclosure here: I am a *debut* author.
+I am not an expert, and if someone with more experience reads this and thinks "No, no, no, you should do *this* instead," please reach out to me so I can update this write-up and learn something along the way.

 # 1. Write a draft

 Alright this is pretty obvious.
 For me this involves deeper and deeper outlines until I write the actual prose, but write however works for you.